 Your Pathway to Pharmacy Heading link

 Everyone’s education journey is unique.
 That’s why we offer multiple paths into our PharmD program.
-Explore the options below to determine how to jumpstart your career in pharmacy!
+Explore the options below to determine how to start your career in pharmacy.

 Admission Pathways Heading link

 As the name implies, regular admission is the main pathway into our PharmD program.

 To be considered for admission, all regular admissions applicants must meet all PharmD admissions requirements.

 Regular international applicants (not associated with one of our affiliate programs) apply to the PharmD Program through PharmCAS (see Regular Admission tab).

 - International applicants should provide a copy of a WES (foreign coursework evaluation) course-by-course report to the Office of Student Affairs (submit to PharmD@uic.edu) prior to applying to determine if GPAs and prerequisites have been met.
 When applying, a WES report will also need to be provided to PharmCAS so that it’s part of the PharmCAS application.